error-efath/TimeCalculator/README.md

-# This is my Time Calculation app in which I calculate time difference between 2 time period
+Time Calculation Console App

+In this code I tried to calaculate between 2 time periods.